SemihMT/GP1RaytracerRetake/README.md

 # GP1RaytracerRetake

 ## Overview
-The retake project for Graphics Programming 1 @ Digital Arts & Entertainment Continued from the original raytracer made during the course, but added the BVH acceleration structure as the extra feature.
+The retake project for Graphics Programming 1 @ Digital Arts & Entertainment.

+Continued from the original raytracer made during the course, but added the BVH acceleration structure as the extra feature.

 ## Examples